revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 print("Accessing outside a function :",x)
 ```

-- If I am trying to modify the global scope variable value inside a function below code is the example of this
+- If I am trying to modify the global scope variable value inside a function, the below code is an example of this.

 ```python
 x=5